Utah Administrative Code

 (1) observing and monitoring the accreditation process;

-(3) reviewing of program procedures to ensure that Board requirements for licensure are followed;
+(3) reviewing program procedures to ensure that Board requirements for licensure are followed;

 (4) reviewing licensure candidate files to determine if Board requirements for licensure are followed by the program.

-E. Upon receiving formal accreditation approval, a Board-approved educator preparation program shall prepare a report in conjunction with USOE for the Board that includes:
+E. After completion of the accreditation site visit, a Board-approved educator preparation program, working with the USOE, shall prepare and submit a program approval request for consideration by the Board that includes:

 (1) program summary;